She used Gorilla Glue as hairspray. After 15 washes and a trip to the ER, it still won’t budge.

 On Sunday, she updated her accounts to show that she had started the process of trying to remove what is presumably one of the worst mistakes of her life.
 Brown winced in pain as a woman applied the products to her scalp with gloved hands.

-Sterile water has been treated in a way to make sure no microorganisms can be a source of infection, especially if the glue is causing irritation that could break down the skin and lead to an open wound, according to Jason Rizzo, a board-certified dermatologist, Mohs surgeon and research professor at the University of Buffalo.
+Sterile water has been treated in a way to make sure no microorganisms can be a source of infection, especially if the glue is causing irritation that could break down the skin and lead to an open wound, according to Jason Rizzo, a board-certified dermatologist, Mohs surgeon and research professor at the University at Buffalo.

 Acetone, which has been used in some experiments on animals, can reduce the skin barrier and dry it out, he said.